 1. Push the button to flush the toilet and you move a lever inside the cistern.

 2. The lever opens a valve called the flapper that allows the cistern to empty into the bowl beneath through a mechanism called a siphon.

 3. Water flows from the cistern through holes in the rim of the toilet bowl so it washed the bowl as well as flushing the contents away properly.

 4. There is enough water flowing down from the cistern to flush the contents around the S-bend, producing a siphon effect that sucks the bowl clean.
 It also ensures some water remains at the bottom of the toilet, improving hygiene.

 5. The contents of the toilet then continue to be flushed to the main drain.

 6. As the cistern empties, a plastic float falls downward, tilting the lever.

-The tilting lever opens the ball valve at the base of the cistern, water flows in refilling the cistern, and pushing the float back up again.
-When the float reaches the correct level, the ball valve switches off the water supply and the toilet is ready to flush again.
+7. The tilting lever opens the ball valve at the base of the cistern, water flows into the cistern for refilling , and pushing the float back up again.
+When the float reaches the correct level, the ball valve switches off the water supply and the toilet is ready to repeat flushing again.

 The modern toilet is invented for the disposal waste only and we all use in our everday lives.
 If you don't have a toilet installed or want to install a second toilet here is 10 simple steps to installing a toilet.